Red-breasted sapsucker: Taxonomy

-The red-breasted sapsucker was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+The red-breasted sapsucker was formally described in 1788 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it with the woodpeckers in the genus Picus and coined the binomial name Picus ruber.
 The specific epithet is Latin meaning "red".
 Gmelin based his description on the "red-breasted woodpecker" that had been described in 1782 by the English ornithologist John Latham in his A General Synopsis of Birds.
 Latham mistakenly believed that his specimen had come from Cayenne in French Guiana.
 The type locality has been designated as Nootka Sound in the Canadian province of British Columbia.
 The red-breasted sapsucker is now one of four species placed in the genus Sphyrapicus that was introduced in 1858 by the American naturalist Spencer Baird.

-The red-breasted sapsucker, the red-naped sapsucker (Sphyrapicus nuchalis) and the yellow-bellied sapsucker (Sphyrapicus varius) were formerly treated as a single species, the yellow-bellied sapsucker.
+The red-breasted sapsucker, the red-naped sapsucker (Sphyrapicus nuchalis), and the yellow-bellied sapsucker (Sphyrapicus varius) were formerly treated as a single species, the yellow-bellied sapsucker.
 The red-breasted and red-naped sapsuckers interbreed where their ranges overlap.
 Sapsuckers are in the Picidae, or woodpecker, family, in the order Piciformes.